jezzsantos/automate/docs/authoring.md

 ### Test code template commands

+!!! abstract "Concept"
-**Concept**: Code template commands contain a "target path" that may contain [Templating Expressions](reference.md#templating-expressions).
+Code template commands contain a "target path" that may contain [Templating Expressions](reference.md#templating-expressions).
 Once the command has been added to a pattern, the target path can be tested with fake data to yield a test result.
 Fake data is arranged in the same structure of the pattern and values are populated in a sequential way.
 This data is then applied to the command to give a test output.
 You can export this dummy data after the test, alter it manually, and then import it back to be used in a subsequent test.

 To can test the contents of an existing code template command: `automate test codetemplate-command "<COMMANDNAME>" --aschildof {<ANEXPRESSION>}"`